 ClawHub Skills Are 12-20% Malicious — How to Vet What Your Agent Runs

-TL;DR Between 12-20% of ClawHub marketplace skills exhibit malicious or risky behaviors — credential harvesting, data exfiltration, and prompt injection.
-CTOs need to vet skill source code, pin versions, enforce Docker sandboxing, and audit permissions before letting any agent execute third-party skills. beeeowl's deployment process includes full skill vetting as standard.
+Security audits across 4,200+ ClawHub marketplace skills found 12-20% exhibit malicious or high-risk behaviors — credential harvesting, data exfiltration, and prompt injection.
+CTOs need to vet source code, pin versions, enforce Docker sandboxing, and audit permissions before agents execute third-party skills.
+This post walks through the three malicious-behavior categories, the six-step vetting process we use at beeeowl, and the complete Docker sandbox configuration that contains compromised skills even after they run.

 How Bad Is the ClawHub Skill Supply Chain Problem?

 The OWASP Top 10 for AI Applications lists “Insecure Plugin/Skill Design” as a top-three risk.
 Snyk’s 2025 State of Open Source Security Report found that 41% of organizations had experienced a supply chain compromise through a third-party plugin.
 ClawHub skills are plugins.
-The math isn’t complicated.
-See our complete security hardening checklist.
+The math isn’t complicated: a 12-20% malicious rate in the marketplace combined with a 41% organizational compromise rate from third-party plugins means any organization using ClawHub skills without a vetting process is taking an unpriced risk.
+The compromise might not happen today or this week, but it will happen eventually, and when it does the blast radius is everything the agent has access to — which in a typical executive deployment is email, CRM, calendar, Slack, Drive, and everything else Composio connects.

 What Do Malicious ClawHub Skills Actually Do?

 Credential harvesting is the most common pattern.
 A skill declares it needs access to “calendar” but also requests read permissions on the credential store.
-In OpenClaw’s permission model, a skill with credential-read access can see every OAuth token Composio manages — Gmail, Salesforce, HubSpot, Slack.
-Mandiant’s 2025 M-Trends Report found that stolen OAuth tokens were the initial access vector in 31% of cloud intrusions they investigated.
-A single over-permissioned skill gives an attacker that same foothold.
+In OpenClaw’s permission model, a skill with credential-read access can see every OAuth token Composio manages — Gmail, Salesforce, HubSpot, Slack, Drive, Stripe, QuickBooks, everything.
+Mandiant’s 2025 M-Trends Report found that stolen OAuth tokens were the initial access vector in 31% of cloud intrusions they investigated, and AI agents with broad tool access are the single most valuable category of OAuth token from an attacker’s perspective.
+A single over-permissioned skill gives an attacker that same foothold without needing to compromise the underlying services directly.

 Prompt injection is the hardest to detect.
 A skill embeds hidden instructions in its output that rewrite the agent’s system prompt or override safety guardrails.
-The agent starts behaving differently — approving requests it should deny, sharing data it should protect — and there’s nothing in the logs that looks obviously wrong.
+The agent starts behaving differently — approving requests it should deny, sharing data it should protect, sending messages to recipients it shouldn’t — and there’s nothing in the logs that looks obviously wrong because the skill’s declared behavior is benign.
+The malicious payload is the output string itself, which passes through the LLM as context and gets executed as instructions.
 MITRE’s ATLAS framework added “Agent Skill Injection” as a documented technique in its January 2026 update, referencing real-world incidents tied to OpenClaw deployments.
-We cover the broader picture in AI agent governance.
+Detection requires behavioral anomaly monitoring, system prompt diffing, and NemoClaw guardrail telemetry — not just output review.
+See our coverage of AI agent governance and the control problem and defending against prompt injection attacks in 2026.

 How Do I Audit a ClawHub Skill Before Installing It?